 Annual Quilt Exhibition

-Billings Farm & Museum hosts its Annual Quilt Exhibition from early August to mid-September (please check the calendar for the exact dates).
+Billings Farm & Museum hosts its 32nd Annual Quilt Exhibition July 28 – September 16, 2018.
 The juried exhibition features colorful quilts made by today’s quilters of Windsor County, plus quilting demonstrations, activities and programs for children and adults.

 A variety of “challenge” quilts are also exhibited.
 A challenge requires specific style and construction rules agreed upon by quilt guild members, designed to improve their quilting skills while they enjoy comparing results.